serdar-acir/Tutorials/docs/slurm.md

 ##

-## Running a GUI on the Cluster (X11 Forwarding) (soon..)
+## Running a GUI on the Cluster

 Some applications provide the capability to interact with a graphical user interface (GUI).
-It is not typical of parallel jobs, but large-memory applications and computationally steered applications can offer such capability.
-With Slurm, once a resource allocation is granted for an interactive session (or a batch job when the submitting terminal if left logged in), we can use srun to provide X11 graphical forwarding all the way from the compute nodes to our desktop using srun --x11
+Large-memory applications and computationally steered applications can offer such capability.
+With Slurm, once a resource allocation is granted for an interactive session (or a batch job when the submitting terminal if left logged in), we can use `srun` to provide X11 graphical forwarding all the way from the compute nodes to our desktop using srun.

 For example, to run an X terminal:

 `srun --x11 -A users -p short -n1 --qos=users --pty $SHELL`